tsl143/itsopensource/content/blog/override-download-settings-of-pdf-in-web-browser-with-automation/index.md

 ---

 ### Changing pdf download settings in web browser using python-selenium
-Suppose in Firefox the default setting is:  whenever a pdf opens then download it in 'Downloads' folder.
+Suppose in browser the default setting is:  whenever a pdf opens then download it in 'Downloads' folder.
 But while running the automation script, we need to open the pdf in a browser rather the downloading it.

 ### Solution